This post may contain affiliate links. Read our disclosure policy here.

 More Lettuce Cup Variations

 I’ve found lettuce cups to be a delicious way to enjoy our favorite taco and sandwich fillings while keeping the meal low-carb.
-Once you make these chicken lettuce cups, give these recipes a try:
+Once you make these chicken lettuce cups, you’ll want more!
+If chicken is your go-to protein, you’re going to love these Slow Cooker Thai Chicken Lettuce Cups and these Greek Chicken Salad Lettuce Cups.

 Honey Chicken Lettuce Cups